mateusfaustino/crudmongodb/README.md

 This project is a simple PHP CRUD application that uses MongoDB as its database.
 Docker Compose sets up both the PHP Apache container and the MongoDB container for local development.

+The repository is organized so that all PHP source code resides in the `src` directory while configuration files such as `Dockerfile` and `docker-compose.yml` remain at the project root.

 ## Prerequisites

 - Docker